colejarczyk/doc/userguide/reward_campaigns/creation/discount_code.rst

 **For example**

-- if limit in general is equal 10, limit per customer is 1 and *single coupon* **marked** - then only the first ten clients will be able to use the coupon (each of them only once) and the coupon code will be the same for everyone
+- if limit in general is equal to 10, limit per customer is 1 and *single coupon* **marked** - then only the first ten clients will be able to use the coupon (each of them only once) and the coupon code will be the same for everyone

-- if limit in general is equal 10, limit per customer is 1 and *single coupon* **unmarked** - then only the first ten clients will be able to use the coupon (each of them only once) and the coupon code will be different.
+- if limit in general is equal to 10, limit per customer is 1 and *single coupon* **unmarked** - then only the first ten clients will be able to use the coupon (each of them only once) and the coupon code will be different.

 Number of codes depends on number of uploaded coupon codes during reward creation e.g. if you uploaded 2 different codes, only those two will be randomly assigned to those customers.
 Another words, there can be situation that several of them receive the same codes.